-In 2020, the Credit Union entered into a commitment with Central 1 Credit Union for the implementation of Forge digital banking services.
-The initial implementation fee for the year ended December 31, 2020 was \$10,000.
-There is a commitment to pay the remaining implementation fee of \$40,000 in the year ended December 31, 2021.
+In 2021, the Credit Union entered into a commitment with Celero on a project called Xpress for the provision of digital banking services.
+The initial implementation fee for the year ended December 31, 2021 was \$50,000.
+There is a commitment to pay the remaining implementation fee of \$50,000 in the year ended December 31, 2022.